 * First lady beats Mitt, Ann Romney on Twitter

-The first lady's Tuesday night address in Charlotte, North Carolina, was watched by 26.2 million Americans across nine cable and network channels, according to final Nielsen data.
+TV viewing figures showed that the audience for the first lady's Tuesday night address in Charlotte, North Carolina, was about 22 million across the three main cable TV and three free-to-air U.S. networks, according to Nielsen data.

-That was 4 million more than tuned in for the 10 p.m. hour a week ago to hear Ann Romney speak about husband Mitt, Obama's Republican challenger in the Nov.
+The preliminary figure was about 1.5 million higher than the 20.5 million people who tuned into the 10 p.m. hour a week ago to hear Ann Romney speak about her husband, Mitt Romney, Obama's Republican challenger in the Nov.
 6 presidential election.

 Mrs. Obama racked up 28,000 tweets per minute at the conclusion of her speech on the opening night of the convention, according to Twitter.
 That was double the 14,000 that Mitt Romney saw in his convention speech in Tampa, Florida, last week.
 Ann Romney's tweets per minute tally was just over 6,000.